chrisxfire/chrisxfire/README.md

 I'm Christian (chrisxfire🔥)
 - 🏗 I build with .NET / C#.
-- 🔭 I’m currently working on creating a blog.
+- 🔭 I’m currently working on a web app.
-- 🌱 I’m currently learning ASP.NET Core.
+- 🌱 I’m currently learning ASP.NET 7.
 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...